accessibility-luxembourg/accessibilite.public.lu/content/en/news/2024-01-26-charge-dispro.md

     <img src="../../../../content/fr/news/img/2024-01-charge-dispro.jpg" alt="Illustration of an office worker overloaded with files">
     <figcaption>Photo: iStock / cyano66</figcaption>
 </figure>
-<p>This content and functionality must be precisely listed in the declaration.
+<p>This content and functionality must be precisely listed in the statement.
 Alternatives must be able to offer equivalent content and functions... provided that their production does not itself constitute a disproportionate burden.</p>
 <h4>One website in two now has an accessibility statement</h4>
 <p>In December 2023, we took a look at all the public websites in Luxembourg and came to this initial conclusion: although this is a <a href="https://legilux.public.lu/eli/etat/leg/loi/2019/05/28/a373/jo#art_5">legal obligation</a>, just over half of these sites (51%) currently have an accessibility statement.
-As far as mobile apps are concerned, the situation is even worse: only 13% have one.</p>
+As for mobile apps, the situation is even worse: only 13% have one.</p>
-<p>It is this declaration that tells disabled users whether the site is compliant (non-compliant, partially compliant, compliant) in terms of digital accessibility and specifies, point by point, each feature and content that has been deemed non-compliant following an audit.
-Finally, it is in this frame that the derogations for disproportionate burden are listed.</p>
+<p>It is precisely this statement that informs users with disabilities whether the site is compliant (non-compliant, partially compliant, compliant) in terms of digital accessibility and specifies, point by point, each feature and content that has been deemed non-compliant following an audit.
+Finally, it lists the inaccessible elements on the grounds of disproportionate burden.</p>
-<p>Check our page on digital accessibility obligations, which includes a <a href="https://accessibilite.public.lu/en/obligations.html#accessibility-statement">section dedicated to the accessibility statement</a>, to check whether yours has the essential elements.
-It goes without saying that this declaration must be... accessible.
-There is a <a href="https://accessibilite.public.lu/en/tools/decla.html">form you can use to create your declaration</a>.</p>
+<p>Check our page on digital accessibility obligations, which includes a <a href="https://accessibilite.public.lu/en/obligations.html#accessibility-statement">section on the accessibility statement</a>, to check whether yours covers the essential elements.
+It goes without saying that this statement must be... accessible.
+To this end, <a href="https://accessibilite.public.lu/en/tools/decla.html">a form for drafting the statement is at your disposal</a>.</p>
-<h4>The declaration exists... is it up to date?</h4>
+<h4>The statement exists... is it up to date?</h4>
-<p>Just as digital accessibility is an ongoing process, the declaration should be regularly updated.
-But many of the declarations submitted in 2020 have never been updated.
-In total, of the 418 declarations recorded, only 68 have been updated and sent to the Information and Press Service... that's around 16%.</p>
+<p>Just as digital accessibility is an ongoing process, the statement should be regularly updated.
+But many of the statements submitted in 2020 have never been updated.
+In total, of the 418 statements recorded, only 68 have been updated and sent to the Information and Press Service... that's around 16%.</p>
 <h4>PDF, browsing, authentication: the top 3 exemptions</h4>
 <p>Three points clearly dominate the derogations for disproportionate burden, first and foremost office documents (PDF and Office files), which are used massively by certain administrations and whose accessibility is more difficult to ensure than information published in HTML format.</p>
 <p>This is closely followed by issues relating to keyboard navigation and the accessibility of navigation menus: if these features are not compliant, disabled users are de facto prevented from accessing the entire site or, in a better case, they find it particularly difficult to use.</p>